 That group expanded at a blistering speed.
-We also started an online group that rapidly grew with moms from all over the world.
+We also started an online group that rapidly grew with thousands of moms from all over the world.
 I was then asked to speak on TV and radio.
 We quickly realized that we needed to make our resources available to everyone (not just moms).
 We formed a nonprofit organization, nextTalk, to bring parents, educators and community members together to keep our kids safe online.

 We’re in uncharted territory.
 The accelerated growth of technology has changed the entire landscape of parenting.
 A shift has taken place that we must recognize.
 What our children are encountering digitally raises complicated questions at earlier ages, and many of us (me! me! me!) feel inadequate to address them.
 So, what do we do?

 My gut reaction was to bubble wrap my child, but that created rebellion.
 It was also a false sense of security.
 I could take away all online access at home, but when she left the house other kids could still tell her what they saw online.
 I couldn’t control it.
 So, we finally faced the reality.
 Instead of saying “no” to all technology, we made a conscious decision to teach ourselves how to effectively parent it.I discovered cyberparenting isn’t only about rules and restrictions; it’s also about relationship.
 The solution is simple—open communication.
 But the process of achieving it is complicated and time consuming.
 Parents need to begin relationship-building early, even before their children’s tween years hit.

-I share more details of our personal story, explain the process of building open communication in our family and tackle hot-button topics that parents tell me they’re most afraid to address (including but not limited to: transgender, sexuality, dating, love, sex, masturbation, social media management, etc.) in my new book, TALK: A Practical Approach to Cyberparenting and Open Communication (click the title to order).
+I share more details of our personal story, explain the process of building open communication in our family and tackle hot-button topics that parents tell me they’re most afraid to address (including but not limited to: transgender, sexuality, dating, love, sex, masturbation, social media management, etc.) in my book, TALK: A Practical Approach to Cyberparenting and Open Communication (click the title to order).